Vehicle-Vision/developer-test/README.md

 ### Submitting

-1. Make a fork from this repository.
+1. Make a fork of the [developer-test](https://github.com/Vehicle-Vision/developer-test) repository.
 2. Commit your changes as you go.
-3. when completed, make a PR to this repository.
+3. When completed, make a [PR](https://github.com/Vehicle-Vision/developer-test/pulls) to this repository.

 ## Exercises